JetBrains/kotlin-web-site/docs/topics/kotlin-language-features-and-proposals.md

 [//]: # (description: Learn about Kotlin features lifecycle.
 The page contains the full list of Kotlin language features and design proposals.)

-JetBrains evolves the Kotlin language according to the [Kotlin language evolution principles](kotlin-evolution-principles.md).
-The evolution of Kotlin is driven by the pragmatic principles of language design.
+JetBrains evolves the Kotlin language according to the [Kotlin language evolution principles](kotlin-evolution-principles.md), driven by the pragmatic principles of language design.
 You can find the list of language feature proposals and their statuses.

 ## Kotlin language features lifecycle